daveanthonyc/DC-Design-System/README.md

 - Avoid using 'brand' in name if designing for multiple brands in one project

 # My Process of Building the Design System
-- Look at awwwards site and copy design appropriate for my design sytem
+- Look at awwwards sites and take inspiration for what is appropriate for my design sytem
 - Create style guide:
 	- Typography
 	- tokens: